+91 9999466225 info@anujjindal.in

 • Pension:

-• Medical Benefits: RBI provides health coverage for retired officers and their families.
-This includes support for hospital bills, OPD treatments, and other medical needs under RBI’s own health scheme.
+• Medical Benefits: RBI provides medical benefits for retired officers and their families.
+This is given under RBI’s own health plan that includes support with hospital expenses, OPD treatments, and other medical requirements.

-• Leave Travel Concession (LTC): You can use Leave Travel Concession (LTC) benefits for personal trips as per RBI’s travel rules even after you’ve retired from service.
+• Leave Travel Concession (LTC): Even after retirement, you can utilize your Leave Travel Concession (LTC) benefits for personal travel as per RBI travel regulations.

-At this point, if you are truly interested in becoming an RBI Grade B Manager you should check out the syllabus and the exam pattern to start your preparation.
+At this point, if you are truly interested in becoming an RBI Grade B Manager you should check out the syllabus to start your preparation.

 RBI Grade B Job Profile